 Canon R6 vs Leica S3

 The Canon EOS R6 and the Leica S3 are two digital cameras that were revealed to the public, respectively, in July 2020 and September 2018.
-The Canon R6 is a mirrorless interchangeable lens camera, while the S3 is a DSLR.
-The cameras are based on a full frame (Canon R6) and a medium format (S3) sensor.
+The R6 is a mirrorless interchangeable lens camera, while the S3 is a DSLR.
+The cameras are based on a full frame (R6) and a medium format (S3) sensor.
 The Canon has a resolution of 20 megapixels, whereas the Leica provides 64 MP.

 Below is an overview of the main specs of the two cameras as a starting point for the comparison.